Blake Lalli: Jackson Generals

 After one year in the Chicago suburbs, he left to become manager of the Jackson Generals for the 2019 season.
 In one season with the Generals, Lalli led the team to their third championship in the last four seasons in the Southern League.

 Reno Aces

 On February 1, 2021, Lalli was announced as the new manager for the Reno Aces.
-He became the youngest manager in Aces history and first to be a former player.
+He became the youngest manager in Aces history and first to be a former Aces player.

+Miami Marlins

+On January 17, 2025, the Miami Marlins hired Lalli to serve as their third base coach.

 Personal

 Lalli resides in Boiling Springs, North Carolina during the baseball offseason.